Edwinvimal/Customers/README.md

 parent: Assignments
 grand_parent: Coding Interviews
 ---
-# Customer Browser
+# Assignment

+## Introduction

-The goal of this assignment is to demonstrate your familiarity with building an application that consumes a JSON API and displays aggregated data.
+The goal of this assignment is to evaluate your problem solving skills and your familiarity with building an application that consumes a JSON API and displays aggregated data.
 There is no time limit for this assignment but we would advise time boxing the exercise to 1-3 hours.
 Even if you do not complete all of the tasks please submit the assignment.

+You will be assessed based on:
+  * Your ability to understand the problem and your familiarity with the underlying web technologies.
+  * Your ability to solve problems by writing code that is clear, concise and testable.
+  * The design and architectural decisions you made.
+  * A final product that matches with the given requirements.
+  * A final product that is performant, maintainable and can be easily extended in the future.
+  * Your ability to write effective tests for your implementation.

+You will NOT be assessed based on:
+  * Your proficiency with PHP as a language.
+  * The visual appearance of your application.
+Don't waste time making things pretty.

-You will be assessed on the design skills you demonstrate, rather than your proficiency with PHP as a language.
-Whilst the requirements are simple, you should aim to deliver a product that can be easily extended in the future.
-Feel free to provide notes with your submission explaining any decisions or shortcuts you deem appropriate.
+Please provide notes with your submission explaining any decisions or shortcuts you deem appropriate.
+This will help us to understand the process that you went through and any constraints, such as limited time, that affected your submission.

+## Customer browser

 This application is to connect to a [live BigCommerce store](https://store-velgoi8q0k.mybigcommerce.com) via the [V2 API](https://developer.bigcommerce.com/api/v2/).
 The application will consist of the following screens: